Artisans' and Mechanics' Liens

 - the name and address of the land owner;

-- the kind of work done or the materials provided, the time the work was done or materials provided, the name of the customer, and the amount due;
+- the kind of work done or the materials provided, the time the work was done or materials provided, the name of the customer, and the amount due, less any credit recognized by the plaintiff;

-- a description of the land or building, including whether some of the property is located in another county;
+- a description of the land or building, adequate enough to identify, including whether some of the property is located in another county;

 - for liens on multiple buildings, the amounts owed for work on each building;